 When agents understand their First Call Resolution performance is being evaluated, FCR rates go up.
 Agents with clearly defined goals are more proactive.
 They’re likely to go the extra mile to solve an issue the first time around and to report patterns they’re noticing to management.

-It’s Time to Tackle First Call Resolution
+It’s Time to Tackle and Improve First Call Resolution

 It’s time to make First Call Resolution a DEFCON 1 priority for your management team.
 Unresolved customer issues are costing you money.
 They’re losing you long-term customers and they’re contributing to call center attrition.